TeYuanLiu/teyuanliu.github.io/content/blog/c.md

 -   Segmentation fault
     -   A segmentation fault occurs when a program tries to access a memory region it is not allowed to.
 Some examples are listed below.
         -   Read/write outside of array bounds
-        -   Dereferencing a null or dangling pointer
+        -   Use/free a null pointer
+        -   Use-after-free
+        -   Double free
 -   Stack overflow
     -   A stack overflow happens when a program uses too much stack memory.
 Some examples are listed below.
         -   Deep recursion